 In mid-July, a surgeon removed the tumor, plus a wide swath of surrounding tissue — what doctors call a surgical margin — to help ensure that no local cancer cells were left behind.
 Back on campus, Josh hobbled around in a protective boot while waiting for the results, hoping he had been through the worst of it.

 As it turned out, though, the pathologist detected something worse: acral lentiginous melanoma (ALM), a rare, aggressive and deadly type of skin cancer that appears on the palms of the hands, the soles of the feet or under the nails, particularly in people of color.
 ALM comes from “acral,” an anatomical term for the peripheral parts of the body, and “lentiginous,” for freckled appearance.
-The five-year survival rate for African Americans with ALM is 70 percent.
+The five-year survival rate for Black people with melanoma is 71 percent.
 Put another way, Josh faced almost a one-in-three chance of dying before his 24th birthday.
 Most deaths from this form of melanoma occur when it is diagnosed late, after it has begun to spread.

 “Many patients are in denial, or they think it’s something else and let it go for way too long,” says one of Josh’s surgeons, B. Mark Evers, MD, director of UK’s Markey Cancer Center.